 MiHIN considers itself "transport agnostic" and offers multiple options for organizations to establish technical connectivity to transport data to MiHIN.
-Organizations should select one or more connectivity methods for message transport based on their technical capabilities, and put in a service request at www.mihin.org/requesthelp.
-Currently MiHIN accepts the following transport methods:
+Organizations should select one or more connectivity methods for message transport based on their technical capabilities and put in a service request at www.mihin.org/requesthelp.
+Currently MiHIN accepts the following transport method:

-- DSM Direct Secure Messaging - API Application Programming Interface
+DSM - Direct Secure Messaging